sumukh-m/sumukh-m/README.md

 <h3 align="center">Aspiring to change the world by working on products that impact society</h3>

+- 🔭 I’m currently working as a Data Engineer at **Ontario Teacher's Pension Plan**

-- 🔭 I’m currently studying in **University of Windsor**
+- 📓 Master's Degree in Computer Science from **University of Windsor**

-- 🌱 I’m currently learning **Deep Learning, DevOps and Large Language Models**
+- 🌱 I’m currently learning **DevOps and Large Language Models**

 - 👨‍💻 Portfolio Link <a href="https://sumukh-m.github.io/" target="blank"> **here** </a>